kcp-dev/kcp/docs/authorization.md

 [ASCIIFlow document](https://asciiflow.com/#/share/eJyrVspLzE1VslLydg5QcCwtycgvyqxKLVLSUcpJrATSVkrVMUoVMUpWlpaGOjFKlUCWkaUZkFWSWlEC5MQoKdAAPJrS82hKA9FoQkxMHm2c0YQhgGoViQ5FuJhM3RPIsXgCFvXTdoE855OfnJijEJCfk5lcCVQyB0eAgpSG5Bfo5qSWpeaghQ1GGCGLoEtC%2BMhaE%2BFJDiYBDeOi1MLS1OISqKh%2FUXpiXmZVYklmfh667eH5RdnFBYnJqWie3IIebiDFjgGeCk6ZeSmZeelYXIPpWIhrCIQwJDBRvALWPweLKuf8vJLUPKi%2FtNOL8ksLilFUYhqGatASqOFTSEk3M7CmXfSYwxU1qJatQTWXUCxjgkfT9pDmEuwyJIbCDLxu8g9CjgF055EU1qiBQ4buGTjciBIqpBWQoEDfRPVSEiWOnPLzS4oVihILFFCyDrVtRA1MSGaBlWBQJfDcMoOW9QJqDqW%2BV5GsQhOgmVWkFSkxSrVKtQBJrg9s)
 ## Top-Level Organization authorizer

-An top-level organization is a workspace directly under root.
+A top-level organization is a workspace directly under root.
 When a user accesses a top-level organization or a sub-workspace like `root:org:ws:ws`, this authorizer will check in `root` whether the user has permission to the top-level org workspace represented by the `ClusterWorkspace` named `org` in `root` with the following verbs: